glassanalytics/wordpress-plugin/CONTRIBUTING.md

    - Once approved and merged, your changes will be in the main branch

 2. **Release Process**:
-   - Update the version number in both `glass-analytics.php` and `readme.txt`
+   - Update the version number in both `userbird.php` and `readme.txt`
    - Add a changelog entry in `readme.txt` under the "Changelog" section
    - Commit these changes to the main branch
    - Create and push a new tag matching your version number: